 Do you believe in productive misunderstandings?
 Does moderation always entail translation?
 Are you more, or less, defined by geography?
-When I say “satellite geography,” are you annoyed or amused?
 A project is a fragment of the future: true or false?
 If asked, could you explain the difference between moderation and mediation?
 Without being cynical: aren’t you tired of cynicism?
-Would you say accommodation is of great or only moderate importance to you?
 How often, if ever, do you feel manipulated?
 When you hear “a cross-continental stage for play and production,” does it confound you?
-Would you say yes if I asked you to moderate me?
 Do you believe streams of energy can persist beyond a year’s time?
 Are you taking pleasure in any of this?
 Should you?

 An overview of projects part of Moderation(s):

-For A Fictional Residency, Dutch novelist Oscar van den Boogaard is invited as writer-in-residence at Spring.
-During his stay in Hong Kong he will be meeting and working with Hong Kong based Nadim Abbas (visual artist), Enoch Cheng (director and writer), Doretta Lau (journalist), and Laurent Gutierrez and Valérie Portefaix, together architectural duo MAP Office.These encounters will inspire a series of short stories.
+For A Fictional Residency, Dutch novelist Oscar van den Boogaard was invited as writer-in-residence at Spring.
+During his stay in Hong Kong Van den Boogaard and Hong Kong based Nadim Abbas (visual artist), Enoch Cheng (director and writer), Doretta Lau (journalist), and Laurent Gutierrez and Valérie Portefaix, (together architectural duo MAP Office) each wrote a short story exploring the role of fiction within their respective practices.

-Stories And Situations: The Moderation(s) Conference is a day-long conference taking place at Witte de With on 5 October 2013, where discourse and distance are the quintessential subject matters.
-For this, invited curators Lee Ambrozy, Amira Gad, Christina Li and Xiaoyu Weng work in collaboration with moderator Heman Chong.
+Stories And Situations is a day-long conference where discourse and objecthood are the quintessential subject matters.
+For this, invited curators Lee Ambrozy, Amira Gad, Christina Li and Xiaoyu Weng worked in collaboration with moderator Heman Chong.
+All lectures and interventions part of the conference have been video recorded and are available online here.

-A Constructed World will produce The Social Contract at Spring in October 2013, a work in which audiences are asked to sign a legal contract restraining them from speaking about what they saw inside the exhibition.
+A Constructed World produced The Social Contract at Spring, a work in which the audience is asked to sign a legal contract restraining them from speaking about what they saw inside the exhibition.

-Moderation(s) is initiated by Witte de With’s Director Defne Ayas in collaboration with Spring Workshop Founder Mimi Brown.
+Moderation(s) is steered by artist and writer Heman Chong, initiated by Witte de With’s Director Defne Ayas in collaboration with Spring Workshop Founder and Director Mimi Brown, and developed together with Samuel Saelemakers (Associate Curator Witte de With)

 The project is made possible in part with support by AMMODO.
 The research part of Moderation(s) in 2012 was supported by a Mondriaan Fund (Research & Development) grant.